dgraph-io/workshop/3-flock-querying/README.md

 ---

 ## Query 10:
-Find authors ordered by number of tweets.
-Also fetch their tweets filtered by their date of creation.
+Find authors ordered by a number of tweets.
+Also, fetch their tweets filtered by their date of creation.

 ```sh